iturdikulov/notes/my music.md

 ---
-title: My Music
 date: 2022-12-29
 draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - permanent
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# My Music

 > Music is generally defined as the [[art]] of arranging sound to
 > create some combination of form, harmony, melody, rhythm or otherwise